Quick Navigation

 Chosen for its vast, sheltered anchorage, Scapa Flow served as the main base for the Royal Navy's Grand Fleet in WWI and the Home Fleet in WWII.
 Its strategic location controlled access to the North Atlantic, vital for blockading Germany and protecting Arctic convoys.

-- Laying 66,000 huge concrete blocks (5 and 10 tonnes each) onto rubble foundations.
+- Laying 66,000 huge concrete blocks (5 and 10 tonnes each) onto rubble foundations sunk to the seabed.

 - Using over 250,000 tonnes of rock quarried locally and filling wire 'gabion' baskets.